 Russell Clayton, Ph.D.

-Dr. Russell B. Clayton (Ph.D., University of Missouri, 2015), the 2022-2023 FSU Distinguished Teaching Professor, is an Associate Professor and Director of the Cognition and Emotion Lab in the School of Communication.
+Dr. Russell B. Clayton is a Professor of Communication, founding director of the Cognition and Emotion Lab, and the Distinguished and Endowed Provost McKenzie Professor at Florida State University.
 He is also a research affiliate of the Institute for Successful Longevity and the Institute on Digital Health and Innovation.

 Education